xchar08/momo-bot/README.md

 # momo-bot

-**momo-bot** is a versatile Discord bot designed to manage club roles, facilitate user verification, and provide interactive features like counting games.
-It dynamically handles club configurations, ensuring flexibility and scalability within your Discord server.
+**momo-bot** is a multi-functional Discord bot designed for seamless club role management, user verification, and interactive features like counting games.
+The bot dynamically handles club configurations, ensuring ease of use and adaptability for your Discord server.

 ## 📖 Table of Contents